SBME Symposium 2025

 Dr. Claudia Fischbach’s Biography:

-Cellular interactions with their surrounding including other cells and extracellular matrix are critically important in the pathogenesis of cancer.
-However, current cancer research mostly studies cells in isolation and under conditions that do not recapitulate the mechanisms that affect tumor evolution in the human body.
-By exploring tissue engineering, microfabrication, and biomaterials strategies the Fischbach-Teschl lab engineers model systems that allow studying tumor cells under conditions that mimic those within patients.
-In particular, the Fischbach-Teschl lab uses these model systems to gain a better understanding of the biological and physical principles that influence tumor development, progression, and therapy response.
+Cellular interactions with their surroundings, including other cells and extracellular matrix, are critically important in the pathogenesis of cancer.
+However, current cancer research mostly studies cells in isolation and under conditions that do not recapitulate the mechanisms that affect tumour evolution in the human body.
+By exploring tissue engineering, microfabrication, and biomaterials strategies the Fischbach-Teschl lab engineers model systems that allow studying tumour cells under conditions that mimic those within patients.
+In particular, the Fischbach-Teschl lab uses these model systems to gain a better understanding of the biological and physical principles that influence tumour development, progression, and therapy response.

 The Dr. Connie Eaves Memorial Student Award